Darío Cvitanich

-Darío Cvitanich (Dario Cvitanić; born 16 May 1984) is a retired Argentine professional footballer who played as a striker.
+Darío Cvitanich (Dario Cvitanić; born 16 May 1984) is an Argentine retired professional footballer who played as a striker.

 Career

 Banfield

 Cvitanich started his career in Club Atlético Banfield's youth and made his debut for the club's first team at the age of 19 on 20 October 2003 in a 3–1 defeat to Olimpo de Bahía Blanca.
 He scored a hat-trick in a 4–0 win against Newell's Old Boys on 27 April 2007.
 He played, and scored, for Banfield in the Copa Libertadores 2007.
 He also served as a loyal member of Banfield during his early youth years in Argentina.
 Just prior to leaving his childhood side, he excelled his final loyalty by scoring 13 times during Banfield's run at the Clausura 2008 tournament.

 Ajax

 Cvitanich signed for Ajax, although he did not leave Banfield until the end of the 2008 season.
 He was labelled the successor to Klaas-Jan Huntelaar and scored his first goal against NAC Breda on 12 December 2008.
 Following the match against NAC, Cvitanich scored his first brace and his first hat-trick in subsequent weeks against De Graafschap and ADO Den Haag.
 He scored his first hat-trick of the 2009–10 season against NAC Breda.